xa0c-net/tcp_killer/README.md

 # Fork changes
-This is a fixed version of python script with optional simple GUI.
+This is a fixed version of python script with **optional** simple GUI (yes, you don't have to use GUI, CLI is working as usual).
 Working on MacOS v26. \
 ![GUI Screenshot](images/screenshot.png)

 ## MacOS SIP Note